Automated Model Tuning for Multifidelity Uncertainty Propagation in Trajectory Simulation: Results

 \section{Results}

-This section presents results from two numerical examples that apply model tuning for multifidelity UQ in the context of the ADEPT application.
+This section presents results from two numerical examples that apply model tuning for multifidelity uncertainty propagation in the context of the ADEPT application.
 The first example focuses on tuning the time step of the \textit{Coarse Time Step} model (Table \ref{tab: models_table}) only.
-In this simpler 1D setting, the end-to-end online multifidelity UQ analysis depicted in Figure \ref{fig:model_tuning_overview} is carried out to evaluate the performance of the approach in a realistic setting where pilot sampling costs and errors are accounted for in the construction of multifidelity estimators.
+In this simpler 1D setting, the end-to-end, online uncertainty propagation process depicted in Figure \ref{fig:model_tuning_overview} is carried out to evaluate the performance of the approach in a realistic setting where pilot sampling costs and errors are accounted for in the construction of multifidelity estimators.

 The second example considers multiple tuning parameters, optimizing the time step of both the \textit{Reduced Physics} and \textit{Coarse Time Step} models simultaneously.
 Here, the focus is on the model tuning optimization solution itself, and performance is gauged based on predicted estimator variance rather than the error in actual multifidelity estimators.
 By bypassing the evaluation of the sample allocation profiles, it is possible to study performance trends as a function of overall computational budget and to consider multiple trajectory QoIs without incurring an exorbitant computational cost.